Free Digital & Employability Skills

 - Sandy Row, Donegall Pass and the Markets (South Belfast)

-Community organisations in these areas may also take part in some aspects of the programme.
-For more information please contact email@example.com
+Community organisations in the above areas may also take part in some aspects of the programme.

 Belfast-based post-primary schools (outside of the Urban ViIlage areas) may also apply, on a competitive basis, to take part.
 A maximum of 12 schools outside of the UV Areas stated above will be selected to participate.